sunfounder/Summary-of-Fun-Projects/docs/source/arduino/pong_game.rst

 Pong Game
 ==============================================================

 .. note::

-  Hello, welcome to the SunFounder Raspberry Pi & Arduino & ESP32 Enthusiasts Community on Facebook!
-Dive deeper into Raspberry Pi, Arduino, and ESP32 with fellow enthusiasts.
+  🌟 Welcome to the SunFounder Facebook Community!
+Whether you're into Raspberry Pi, Arduino, or ESP32, you'll find inspiration, help ideas here.

+  - ✅ Be the first to get free learning resources.

+  - ✅ Stay updated on new products & exclusive giveaways.

+  - ✅ Share your creations and get real feedback

-  👉 Ready to explore and create with us?
-Click [|link_sf_facebook|] and join today!
+  * 👉 Need faster updates or support?
+Click [|link_sf_facebook|] join our Facebook community

-  To get all the components for this project, consider one of the kits below.

-  Each includes the required parts, extra components for other projects, and beginner-friendly tutorials.
+  * 👉 Or join our WhatsApp group: Click [|link_sf_whatsapp|]

+  * 🎁 Looking for parts?Check out our all-in-one kits below — packed with components, beginner-friendly guides, and tons of fun.

   .. list-table::
     :widths: 20 20 20
     :header-rows: 1